-Parameter: protocol-type> is the type of the protocol, including dot1x, stp, snmp, arp, telnet, http, dhcp, igmp, ssh; protocol type, its range is 1-2000 pps.
+Parameter: cprotocol-type> is the type of the protocol, including dot1x, stp, snmp, arp, telnet, http, dhcp, igmp, ssh; cpackets> is the max rate of CPU receiving packets of the protocol type, its range is 1-2000 pps.

 Default: A different default rate is set for the different type of protocol.